replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

 Partial snapshots only back up application volumes and application manifests; they do not back up the admin console or the metadata about an application.
 They are useful for capturing information before deploying a new release, in case you need to roll back, but they are not suitable for full disaster recovery.
 For backups that give you the ability to do full disaster recovery, use full snapshots.
-For more information, see [Full snapshots (recommended)](#full-snapshots-recommended) above.
+For more information about full snapshots, see [Full snapshots (recommended)](#full-snapshots-recommended).

 Partial snapshots can only be created via the admin console (check screenshot below).